 Cataracts usually develop slowly over time, but you may start to notice vision changes as the cloudy area grows.
 Common vision changes associated with cataracts include:

-You should schedule an appointment with the board-certified ophthalmologists at David J. Fuerst, MD, Inc. whenever you experience changes in vision.
+You should schedule an appointment with the board-certified ophthalmologists at Fuerst Eye Center whenever you experience changes in vision.

 Your age is the primary risk factor for the development of cataracts.
 They tend to appear around age 50, and, over time, the clouding may be severe enough that you need surgery to restore your vision.